eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 | Valid values | string |
 | Environment | SPRING_ZIPKIN_SERVICE_NAME |

 Spring Cloud Sleuth distributed tracing.
-This generated IDs for queries/updates and all operations in DataPlatform.
+This generates IDs for queries/updates and all operations in DataPlatform.
 Write to tracing exporter s. spring.zipkin.

 ***Property: spring.sleuth.enabled***

 Whether tracing is enabled.
-If not then IDs for i.e. queries are generated via UUID mechanism.
+If not, then IDs for i.e. queries are generated via UUID mechanism.
 Backend store "neptune" is not compatible with tracing enabled.

 | Category | Value |
 |--- | ---: |